warehouse-web/warehouse/src/pages/shop/2020-04-03-monument-issue-1-rozema-teunissen.md

       various archives are combined with new interviews and photography.
 Each issue has its own unique design and editorial approach, completely in keeping with the designer to whom the issue is dedicated.
-A conversation between Mary-Lou and Rozema/Teunissen has been supplemented with quotes and texts from articles from the archive and a new long-read, written by fashion researcher Renee van der Hoek.
+A conversation between Mary-Lou Berkulin and Rozema/Teunissen has been supplemented with quotes and texts from articles from the archive and a new long-read, written by fashion researcher Renee van der Hoek.
 The items from the archive have been photographed by Barrie Hullegie.\

       \